wikitops/ansible_java/README.md

 #### Deployment

-To deploy Docker on Vagrant, you just have to run the Ansible playbook java.yml with this command :
+To deploy Java on Vagrant, you just have to run the Ansible playbook java.yml with this command :

 ```
 ansible-playbook java.yml